CiscoDevNet/terraform-provider-fmc/docs/resources/access_rules.md

 page_title: "fmc_access_rules Resource - terraform-provider-fmc"
 subcategory: "Policies"
 description: |-
-  This resource manages Access Rules in Access Control Policies.
+  This resource manages Access Rules in Access Control Policies in bulks.
+  Order of the rules is guaranteed to be preserved within the resource, however it is NOT between multiple fmc_access_rule resources.
+  Any change to the rule will trigger recreation of all the rules.
+This is done to preserve the order of the rules.
+This usually means, that re-created rules will be placed at the end of the policy section/category.
 ---

 # fmc_access_rules (Resource)

-This resource manages Access Rules in Access Control Policies.
+This resource manages Access Rules in Access Control Policies in bulks.
+ Order of the rules is guaranteed to be preserved within the resource, however it is NOT between multiple `fmc_access_rule` resources.
+ Any change to the rule will trigger recreation of all the rules.
+This is done to preserve the order of the rules.
+This usually means, that re-created rules will be placed at the end of the policy section/category.

 ## Example Usage